Young new car Jackson Storm tries to dominate in 'Cars 3'

 There’s also a new female character named Cruz Ramirez, a yellow coupe who is McQueen’s trainer as he tries to make a comeback.

-Ward said Pixar wanted to capture what NASCAR race cars would look like in the future when it began designing Jackson Storm’s car.
+Ward said Pixar wanted to capture what NASCAR race cars would look like in the future when it began designing the Jackson Storm car.
 The studio turned to J Mays, former chief of design at Ford Motor Co. for help with the initial sketches.
 They came up with the low black body that makes McQueen look obsolete.

 Pixar showed a clip of the movie from the final race in the Piston Cup series.
 Storm approaches McQueen toward the end of the race and tells him “Don’t worry pal, you had a good run,” before roaring into the lead.
 McQueen pursues, spins out and goes airborne.